eliacunegatti/SDE-Twww/README.md

 # SDE-Twww
-This is a simple service developed in Flask using Python which allows fetching data from the service we have developed which fetcting data from the official Twitter's and Twitch's API.
-In it also linked to our MongoDB database where are stored all the monitored streams from the system.
+This is a service developed in Flask using Python which fetches, merges, and then processes data from the services we have previously developed which fetching data directly from the official Twitter's and Twitch's API.
+In it also linked to our MongoDB database where are stored all the monitored streams from the system and to the Cloud Firebase database where are stored the record regarding the users of the web services.

 ## Features
 - Search User on Twitch and Twitter